Nusantara: The new capital of Indonesia covers the risk of being a "white elephant" - ExBulletin

 In his opinion, Pabowo wants to go there in 2028 before the next presidential elections planned for 2029, once the legislative and judicial areas.

-As elected president, Pabowo said he wanted to continue and, if possible, the transfer of the capital.
+As elected president, Pabowo said he “continues, and if possible to finish”, the transfer of the capital.

 But since I assumed the position last October, he has not shown Will to sign the presidential decree necessary for the official transfer of the capital.